mitchell360/map-maker/llm.md

 ## 🚨 CRITICAL: Geocoding Best Practices

+The map uses a **local coordinate dictionary** for common biblical/historical locations (instant lookup), with fallback to OpenStreetMap's Nominatim API.

+### Fast Geocoding with Local Dictionary
+The system includes 90+ pre-computed coordinates for frequently used locations including:
+- Paul's missionary journey cities (Antioch, Philippi, Ephesus, Corinth, Rome, etc.)
+- Seven Churches of Revelation (Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, Laodicea)
+- Biblical landmarks (Jerusalem, Bethlehem, Nazareth, Sea of Galilee, etc.)
+- Mediterranean ports and islands (Cyprus, Crete, Malta, Rhodes, etc.)

+**Benefit:** Locations in the dictionary resolve instantly without API calls, significantly improving load times.

+### Nominatim API Fallback
-The map uses OpenStreetMap's geocoding API, which works with **modern place names only**.
+For locations not in the local dictionary, the system falls back to OpenStreetMap's geocoding API, which works with **modern place names only**.

 ### ✅ Always Use Modern City Names in the Location Field